 Dear Jenny,

-The 10-20 rule essentially means that you don't take a triptan at least 20 days a month.
-This prevents the sensitization of the nervous system and the development of medication overuse headaches.
-How you then draw the line on the other 10 days is relatively free.
-The question of whether, after a headache returns after an initial good effect within 48 hours, this can be considered a recurring headache depends on the definition.
-If one assumes that a migraine attack lasts up to 72 hours, a headache that returns after 48 hours is still the initial attack with recurrence of the headache.
+The 10-20 rule essentially means that you should not take triptans on at least 20 days per month.
+This prevents sensitization of the nervous system and the development of medication-overuse headache.
+How you then draw the line on the other 10 days is relatively flexible.
+Whether a headache that recurs after an initial good effect can be considered a relapse headache within 48 hours depends on the definition.
+If one assumes that a migraine attack lasts up to 72 hours, then even a headache that recurs after 48 hours is still considered the initial attack with relapse.
 This may be defined differently in studies.

 Kind regards